Fetherstom is a name of ancient Anglo-Saxon

 Early Notables of the Fetherstom family (pre 1700)

-Another 41 words (3 lines of text) are included under the topic Early Fetherstom Notables in all our PDF Extended History products and printed products wherever possible.
+Francis Fetherston or Fetherstonhaugh (born c.
+1575) was an English...
+Another 55 words (4 lines of text) are included under the topic Early Fetherstom Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fetherstom family to Ireland